 - View stock levels by distribution site or across all distribution sites according to component type and blood group.
 User can choose to view a summary of: - In Stock units that are labelled and available for issue or transfer; - Not in stock unlabelled units that are currently under-going processing and/or testing. - Search for units in inventory and generate lists for: - Units that have expired or that are due to expire on the selected date; - Specific components according to DIN and component code; - Units according to component type, blood group and distribution site. - Record orders received from hospitals and record units issued to hospitals and calculate any gaps; - Check that units match the order they are allocated to; - Print dispatch notes; - Record transfer of units to other facilities within the blood service; and - Record returns from hospitals.
-Returns may be accepted back into inventory or may be discarded.
+Returns may be accepted back into inventory or may be discarded; - Record and report on transfusion outcomes and adverse transfusion reactions if this data is available to the blood service.